 A Guide to Security Clearance for U.S. Government Jobs

-You might need a security clearance for a government, military, or civilian-military job, or to work at a private-sector company that contracts with the government or military.
-Here are answers to some of the most frequently asked questions about security clearance for Americans.
+In the U.S., employees often need a security clearance for a federal government, military, or civilian-military job, or to work at a private-sector company that contracts with the government or military.
+You can't apply for a security clearance on your own; a security officer or other authorized representative of your employer must request it on your behalf.

 How Security Clearance Is Granted

-- Sensitive Compartmented Information (SCI) - Access to all intelligence information and material that require special controls for restricted handling within compartmented channels
+- Sensitive Compartmented Information (SCI).
+Access to all intelligence information and material that requires special controls for restricted handling within compartmented channels

 Basic security clearances might also include other qualifying terms to define them further.
 For example, TS/Crypto stands for a specialized top-secret, cryptography security clearance.